-If you’re a carer, you may find it helpful to share your feelings and get support from others who’ve been through a similar experience by joining the Carer's UK forum.
+If you’re a carer, you may find it helpful to share your feelings and get support from others who’ve been through a similar experience.
+You could join the Carer's UK forum for example.

 Seeing someone after they've died

-You may not have had a chance to see your loved one as they were dying or to say a proper goodbye.
+You may not have had a chance to see the person as they were dying or to say a proper goodbye.
 If it happened very quickly, you may be experiencing feelings of shock.

 If you’re feeling very distressed because of the way the person died, try talking it through with someone you trust or contact a support organisation.
 You could also contact your GP, who may refer you to support services.